lmw95/stayverticalpolestudio/documentation/TESTING-post-update.md

 * Verdict: PASS

 ### Working links
-* Plan: I wanted to have working links that took the user to external sites (such as social media), to another section of the page or opened another app (such as Outlook).
+* Plan: I wanted to have working links that took the user to external sites (such as social media or the gallery page), to another section of the page or opened another app (such as Outlook).
 * Implementation: I left the link hrefs empty at first, then I created a 404 error page, and linked all the relevant pages and sections to each link with their correct targets.
 * Test: I tested the website on Google Chrome, Mozilla Firefox and Microsoft Edge by clicking on all of the links one by one to check they took the user to the correct place.
 * Result: I noticed an incorrect link in some of the buttons, but that was easily added in after testing and fixed the issue.
 All other links were working perfectly on all browsers.